wdecoster/ECHO-pipeline/README.md

 #### 2. Execution profile

-The execution profile controls **how Snakemake submits and manages jobs** on your compute environment (e.g. SLURM partitions, memory limits, scheduler settings).
+The execution profile controls **how Snakemake submits and manages jobs** on your compute environment (e.g. SLURM job scheduler and resource limits such as memory and CPUs).
 Pre-configured example profiles are provided in the `profiles/` directory.

 Choose the profile that matches your environment: